rrovetto/Astronautics-Terminology/index.md

 ## About the Catalog of Spaceflight Terminology
-This work provides a living catalog, collecting broad but key terms (and their definitions from various sources) associated with the disciplines of astronautics (spaceflight), space situational awareness (SSA), and space traffic management and coordination.
-It also will provide a living caparative analysis toward products and recommendations for the community, aiming for terminological synchronization, semantic interoperability, and [ontology development](https://purl.org/space).
+This work is a living catalog of broad but key terms (and their definitions from various sources) associated with the disciplines of astronautics (spaceflight) and to lesser degree astronomy.
+The former includes space situational awareness (SSA), space sustainability, space policy & law, and space traffic management and coordination.

+The project will provide a living comparative analysis toward products and recommendations for the community, aiming for terminological synchronization, semantic interoperability, and [conceptual model development](https://purl.org/space-ontology).
 Example terms includes: 'astronautics', 'spaceflight', 'orbital debris', 'ssa', 'stm', 'space', 'spacecraft', 'orbit', etc. [Contact here](https://ontospace.wordpress.com/contact).
 Example sources include aerospace dictionaries, standards organizations documents, space agency docs., etc.

 ### Goals
+- To clarify concepts and terminoloy
 - To provide a non-exhaustive catalog of key generic terms and their various definitions (serving as a general reference).
 - To examine and compare terms and those definitions (semantic, conceptual analysis).
 - To identify inaccuracies & errors